 Top 10 Reasons to Pursue a Health Career Now

 Almost all programs require applicants to hold a bachelor’s degree.
 The majority also require that applicants be a registered nurse (RN), although there are a growing number of programs geared toward students who hold a non-nursing bachelor’s degree.
 Some, but not all, require that entering RNs hold a bachelor’s degree in nursing (BSN).
-Search for schools that provide training for this career.

 If your degree is not in nursing (BA/BS), you will become a certified midwife.
 If your degree is in nursing (BSN), you will become a certified nurse-midwife.
 In most cases, RNs who don't have a bachelor's degree are required to complete a bachelor’s degree before attending a CNM program.
-Some programs offer a flexible option that enables nurses wth assocate degrees to complete their bachelor’s studies in the course of the CNM program.
+Some programs offer a flexible option that enables nurses wth associate degrees to complete their bachelor’s studies in the course of the CNM program.

 Because of the intensive faculty-to-student ratio needed to graduate quality midwives, most CNM/CM programs have a limited number of spaces to admit new students each year.
 It is not unheard of for a prospective student not to be accepted the first time s/he applies to a program; do not hesitate to re-apply.
 Check ACNM’s list of midwifery education programs, and contact the program you are interested in regarding specific program prerequisites.